Inertial Measurement Unit (IMU) Explained

-An inertial measurement unit (IMU) sensor provides time-series data, used in human activity recognition (HAR) problems, tracking and navigation problems and many more.
+An inertial measurement unit (IMU) is a device equipped with many sensors that provides time-series data, used in human activity recognition (HAR) problems, tracking and navigation problems and many more.

-In the artificial intelligence era, this cheap and reliable sensor can provide a lot of data.
-By using machine learning and deep learning, we can generate useful insights across a variety of fields.
+In the artificial intelligence era, this cheap and reliable device can provide large volumes of data.
+By pairing it with machine learning and deep learning, we can generate useful insights across a variety of fields.

 What Is an Inertial Measurement Unit?